-Galbanum is mentioned in the medicinal works of Hippocrates and Pliny the Elder.
+There are several references to Galbanum in history.
+It is mentioned in the medicinal works of Hippocrates and Pliny the Elder.
 Galbanum was one of at least 36 ingredients used by Mithridates (c.
 132–163 BC) as medicine.
 Mithridates VI was a Roman who ruled over Pontus, now in the Anatolian region of Turkey.
 His father, Mithridates V, was said to have been poisoned and killed.
-Mithridates VI administered herb-based poisons to himself in small quantities to render himself immune from poisoning.
-This antidote, which contained galbanum, became known as Antidotum Mithridaticum, or Theriac.
+Mithridates VI administered herb-based poisons in small quantities to render himself immune from poisoning.
+This antidote, which contained Galbanum, became known as Antidotum Mithridaticum, or Theriac.

-The Assyrians used it as a fumigant.
+There are references attributed to the use by Assyrians of Galbanum in history.
+It was used as a fumigant.
 Galbanum essential oil, usually blended with other oils, was used to treat wounds, scars, inflammations, and skin disorders.
-Athletes used it to relieve pulled and sore muscles, cramps, and aching feet.
+Athletes use it to relieve pulled and sore muscles, cramps, and aching feet.
 It can relax the nerves and muscles while ridding the body of toxic substances.
-In a tincture with alcohol, it has been shown to be effective in getting rid of head lice.
+In a tincture with alcohol, it is effective in getting rid of head lice.

-In modern aromatherapy, the essential oil of galbanum is used in bath and massage oils.
+In modern aromatherapy, the essential oil of Galbanum is used in bath and massage oils.
 It is believed to impact the body, mind, and spirit.
-It relieves muscular ache and swollen lymph glands.
+It relieves muscular aches and swollen lymph glands.
 The oil has analgesic properties and helps to treat cuts, wounds, abscesses, and wrinkles.
 It is useful in providing relief for cough, bronchitis, asthma, and lung infection.

 Galbanum is used in a variety of products today, including:

 - Perfumery: Galbanum oil is used as a fixative and base note in perfumes and fragrances, adding a unique, earthy, and woody aroma.